lucasjoliveau/doc/es/developer/tutorials/website.md

 ### Selling courses

-Odoo also provides business models which allow using or opting in business needs more directly.
-For instance the `website_sale` module sets up an e-commerce site based on the products in the Odoo system.
+Konvergo ERP also provides business models which allow using or opting in business needs more directly.
+For instance the `website_sale` module sets up an e-commerce site based on the products in the Konvergo ERP system.
 We can easily make course subscriptions sellable by making our courses specific kinds of products.